hantsy/jakartaee11-sandbox/docs/jpa.md

 You can use `Persistence.generate(String persistenceUinit, Map<String Object> properties)` method in the specified path in the above properties.

-A new `SchemaManager` is introduced in 3.2, which allows you to validate and create or drop the database schema, clean up data, etc. against the persistence configuration of the application.
+A new `SchemaManager` is introduced in 3.2, which allows you to validate and create or drop the database schema, clean up data, etc., against the persistence configuration of the application.

 ```java
 emf.getSchemaManager().validate();